Frequently Asked Questions

 Many organizations that help with the dying process are spread very thin, even with the help of volunteers.

 We needed respite during my grandmother’s active dying process for a few hours so we could eat and rest (I was pregnant).
-The facility she was in and hospice was not able to provide that relief we needed at that time, and my grandmother passed away alone.
-We had expressed that we wanted to be with her while she passed and we were all there for nearly the entire active dying process but so desperately needed some sleep.
+The facility she was in and hospice was not able to provide that relief we needed at that time, and my grandmother died alone.
+We had expressed that we wanted to be with her while she died and we were all there for nearly the entire active dying process but so desperately needed some sleep.
+Now, as a death doula I know this was how it was supposed to be, but not feeling supported was the worst feeling ever.
+The truth is she probably wanted to take her last breath alone.
+It would have been nice to talk about expectations when someone is dying.
+It would have been so helpful to hear a professional say “try not to put any expectations on someone’s death.”

-There are wonderful volunteer programs out there, but that’s not always available when you need it.” -Meagan Hope, Executive Director of Bridges
+There are wonderful volunteer programs out there, but that’s not always available when you need it.” -Meagan Hope, Certified EOL and CareDoula®.

 We both have felt called to the end of life profession for years.
 Both of us have helped in many different capacities and have different types of training.
 Meagan has caregiving training, too but does not offer those services.
 Simon has a calm presence that so many clients connect with and need in this phase of their life.